 ‘ At first, I checked off the days for the initial few months, it helped to count the days.
 However, as time passed I forgot to do it until my partner pointed it out to me.

 ‘ I believe this was an excellent sign of my recovery.
 The fact that I had forgotten to tick of the days highlighted that booze was not controlling my lifestyle.
 Finally, I was now back in charge of my own decisions.

 Many Use Alcohol To Cope With Life

-Mr. DeCaux looked to excessive alcohol consumption to deal with emotional issues when he lost a cherished relative.
+Mr. DeCaux looked to excessive alcohol consumption to deal with emotional issues and cope with life when he lost a cherished relative.

 ‘ It worked for a first step in dealing with the grief.
 However, after a while, I came to realize that the substance I was using as a coping tool was now the problem.